baragaun/bg-node-client/README.md

 ### Step 2: Add a listener

 Use `MultiStepActionRun.addListener` to add a listener that will be called when the notification was sent out or the confirmation token was verified.
+You can also add listeners through `BgNodeClient.addListener.operations.multiStepAction.addMultiStepActionListener`.

 ### Step 3: Wait for the listener's `onNotificationSentOrFailed` to be called when a notification was sent.